KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 > This bring me to the other rule of thumb, **every problem will have tradeoffs**.
 The question becomes what are the tradeoffs you are willing to make?
 This will depend on the case you are solving!

-to counter for jumping, I made a history of lines ant took the average create a buffer of slope and y-intercept values for the last N frames and to overlay a line whose parameters are a rolling mean of these values.
+to counter for jumping, I made a history of lines and took the average of all the lef, and all the right lines. create a buffer of slope and y-intercept values for the last N frames and to overlay a line whose parameters are a rolling mean of these values.
 This should smooth out the jitter and give the pipeline a "memory" so that if no line segments are detected, it could continue to overlay the last calculated line until another is found.

+no classes/object oriented programming

 The algorithm I created is likely overfitted to the data available in this project